AdrienJ0/Medical-Image-Segmentation-Using-Hybrid-Architectures/README.md

 ## 2.1.
 ParaPVTCNN

-This repo contains the code in order to train and test the ParaPVTCNN architecture which was implemented based on the ParaTransCNN architecture.
+This repository contains the code to train and test the ParaPVTCNN architecture which was implemented based on the ParaTransCNN architecture.
 It is inspired from this github repo: https://github.com/hongkunsun/paratranscnn

 ## 2.2.
 TransUNet